Choosing the best camper van for a camper van conversion can get tricky. It’s a critical decision to a successful build and how the van works for you.

 There’s room for a bedroom or two, a large bathroom and even a galley kitchen and sitting room.

 Regardless of how tempting this is, they’re not convenient to park and are not ideal for driving down narrow lanes and high mountain passes.

-A 4×4 car is a great base vehicle as a stepping stone from roof tents to a camper van.
-They’re small, manoeuvrable and with the right configuration give a little indoor accommodation.
+A 4×4 car is a great base vehicle as a stepping stone from roof tents to camper vans.
+They’re small, maneuverable and with the right configuration give a little indoor accommodation.

 For the majority of the time, you still need to live beside this camper van, rather than inside it.